 What is Matcha?

-Matcha belongs to the green tea family, but instead of steeping a sachet filled with dried leaves, matcha drinkers scoop a green, powdery substance directly into water.
+Matcha belongs to the green tea family, but instead of steeping a sachet filled with dried leaves, matcha drinkers scoop a green, powdery substance directly into the water.
 As it turns out, that powdery substance is made up of actual tea leaves, which means they come in direct contact with your body when consumed.
 “Matcha tea is equal to about 10 cups of regularly brewed tea,” says Alissia Zenhausern, N.M.D., a naturopathic physician at NMD Wellness of Scottsdale.
 “The reason why matcha has grown in popularity is because of its super antioxidant EGCG (a type of catechin) capabilities,” she says.
 “The antioxidant capacity of matcha is 137 times more powerful than regularly brewed green tea.”

 With such an enhanced antioxidant makeup, matcha can work wonders on both hair and skin health.
 “Drinking two to three cups of matcha daily is actually the best way to improve your skin and hair, as consuming [its] EGCGs helps your body with the important process of eliminating toxins and chemicals from your body,” says Zenhausern.
 Here is how adding the tea to your beauty regimen can promote healthier hair and skin.

 Hair and Skin Benefits